Information for 2025 started to be provided in May, 2024. As updates come in, this site will be updated.

 What is the amount that WSU pays in addition to what I pay for medical premiums towards my benefits package?

-In 2024, WSU will pay a flat $1145 as the employer contribution for each benefit-eligible employee, to cover the majority of the medical premium, all of the dental premium, and the basic life and long term disability coverage.
-The Health Care Authority will then apply the pooled employer contributions to pay towards medical $702 a month for employee only coverage, $1404 for employee and spouse/registered domestic partner coverage, $1228.50 for employee and child(ren) coverage, and $1930.50 towards full family coverage.
+In 2025, WSU will pay a flat $1170 as the employer contribution for each benefit-eligible employee, to cover the majority of the medical premium, all of the vision and dental premiums, and the basic life and long term disability coverage.

 How do I sign up for a primary care provider under the Uniform Plans, and the Kaiser NW and Kaiser WA Plans?